What is a Labiaplasty or Labioplasty?

 Choosing a surgeon

-Patients seeking Labia Reduction surgery should always look for a surgeon that belongs to a professional body, for example, a member of the Australian Society of Plastic Surgeons (ASPS) who has completed a minimum of 12 years medical and surgical training and education, as well as at least five years of specialist postgraduate training.
+Patients seeking Labia Reduction surgery should always look for a surgeon that belongs to a professional body, for example, a member of the Australian Society of Plastic Surgeons (ASPS) who has completed a minimum of 12 years medical and surgical training and education, as well as at least five years of postgraduate training to attain qualifications as a Specialist Plastic Surgeon.

 Dr Rebecca Wyten may be available to discuss this procedure with patients who are suitable candidates for this surgery.